ChrL73/Diaphnea/README.md

 The frontend of the application uses the [React](https://reactjs.org/) framework.

-The source of the application contains a significant amount of C# code.
+The source of the application contains C# code.
 This C# code is not executed at the application runtime, but before the compilation of the servers.
-The C# code performs various treatments and as a result of these treatments, it generates C++ code.
+The C# code performs a significant amount of processing and as a result of this processing, it generates C++ code.

 The application uses a [MondoDB](https://www.mongodb.com/) database.